autowarefoundation/autoware/perception/lidar_apollo_segmentation_tvm/design/lidar-segmentation-design.md

 #### Neural network

 This package will not build without a neural network for its inference.
-The network is provided by the neural_networks_provider package.
+The network is provided by the cmake function exported by the tvm_utility package.
 See its design page for more information on how to enable downloading pre-compiled networks (by setting the `DOWNLOAD_ARTIFACTS` cmake variable), or how to handle user-compiled networks.

 #### Backend